What is an SBA Business Plan?

 Established businesses often have a plan from when they launched, augmented with an operational plan.
 An operational plan can help bolster an established company’s SBA loan application.

-Think of it like your financial statements show where your company has been and how it got there, while your operational plan shows how it will build on that history for a successful future.
+Think of it like your financial statements show where your company has been and how it got there, while your operational plan shows how it will build on that history for a prosperous future.
 The two sources can create a powerful narrative as to why your company should be entrusted with a business loan.

 How do I craft an SBA Business Plan?

-There are several important categories to include when writing a plan for an SBA loan.
+There are several essential categories to include when writing a plan for an SBA loan.
 The following aspects are primarily based on a startup plan, but you can also apply them to an operational or scenario-based plan.
 Some small businesses use business plan software.

 Executive Summary

 The summary should also preview the upcoming sections by presenting the key information.
 You should briefly summarize your leadership team, sales and marketing goals, and financial projections.
+Lenders require a summary of management expertise, highlighting the leadership team’s experience and qualifications.

 Company Description